At a Glance

 - Tasks: Teach drama in various schools across North East Scotland, covering both full-time and part-time roles.

-- Company: SCIS connects supply teachers with member schools in Aberdeenshire, Aberdeen, Dundee, Angus, and Moray.
+- Company: SCIS connects talented supply teachers with member schools in the vibrant North East of Scotland.

 - Benefits: Enjoy flexible working hours and diverse teaching opportunities across multiple prestigious schools.

-- Why this job: Join a supportive network of schools and make a real impact on students' lives through drama education.
+- Why this job: Join a supportive network, make a difference in students' lives, and gain valuable teaching experience.

-- Qualifications: Must be registered or eligible for registration with GTC Scotland; experience in teaching drama preferred.
+- Qualifications: Must be registered or eligible for registration with GTC Scotland; passion for teaching is essential.

 SCIS is seeking to build a network of supply teachers for their member schools who operate in the North East of Scotland.
 This covers the regions of Aberdeenshire, the City of Aberdeen, the City of Dundee, Angus and Moray.
 SCIS has 8 member schools within North East Scotland that are looking for well-qualified and reliable supply teachers to fulfill full-time and part-time roles.
 These include Troup House School, Albyn School, High School of Dundee, Lathallan School, Gordonstoun, International School of Aberdeen, Robert Gordon's College, and St Margaret's School for Girls.